tensorflow/community/rfcs/20190802-model-garden-redesign.md

         layer/network/model to define and utilize model building blocks.

         **NOTE:** we are still figuring out what level of building block extraction would be the most useful and sharable during refactoring.
-Once we confirm the implementation is really useful, we will move it tensorflow/addons.
+Once we confirm the implementation is really useful, we will move it tensorflow/addons and/or tf.text.

 *   popular state-of-the-art (SOTA) models for end users as a product.
 *   reference models for performance benchmark testing.
     *   For models provided as SOTA models, we will share the network and